grafana/loki/docs/sources/clients/promtail/logrotation.md

 In both cases, after log rotation, all the new log lines go to the original `error.log` file.

-These types are shown in images below.
+These types are shown in the images below.

 ### Copy and Truncate
 ![block_diagram](./logrotation1.png)